Welcome to the

 About Southern Crossing

-The Southern Crossing Neighborhood Association (SCNA) was established by the Bend City Council on February 19, 2003, making SCNA the 5th of 13 recognized neighborhood associations.
+Southern Crossing Neighborhood Association (SCNA) is one of the 13 Neighborhood Districts recognized by the City of Bend.
+People over the age of 18 who live or have businesses in Southern Crossing Neighborhood District are automatically SCNA members.
+Bend City Council established SCNA on February 19, 2003, making SCNA the 5th of 13 such neighborhood groups.

 Board Meetings